raphiz/kokus-recipe-app/README.md

-# Kotlin + Gradle + Nix = ❤️

-This is an example starter template for your next Kotlin JVM app.
+# Kokus Recipe Management

+Kokus is a simple recipe management and meal planning application.
+As a personal project, it serves as a playground for exploring methodologies and technologies.

-The template offers a ready-to-start project skeleton and development environment including linting (ktlint, detekt, sqlfluff and more), a [nix derivation](https://nix.dev/manual/nix/2.24/language/derivations) and a NixOS module (with tests!).
+The template offers a ready-to-start project skeleton and development environment including linting (), a [nix derivation](https://nix.dev/manual/nix/2.24/language/derivations) and a NixOS module (with tests!).

 ## Prerequisites

-This project requires [Nix](https://nixos.org/) with [flakes](https://nixos.wiki/wiki/Flakes) support for both the development and the build process - but nothing else!
+This project requires [Nix](https://nixos.org/) with [flakes](https://nixos.wiki/wiki/Flakes) support for the development (ktlint, detekt, sqlfluff and more), build and deployment process.

-## Development Environment

 ```bash
 # Manually start development environment ...